matt-kempster/m2c/README.md

 ### Target Architecture / Compiler / Language

-Despite the name, `mips_to_c` has support for both MIPS and PPC assembly.
+`m2c` has support for both MIPS and PPC assembly.
 It also has some compiler-specific heuristics and language-specific behavior.
 For example, it can demangle C++ symbol names as used by CodeWarrior.